andrewd-cg/demo-workshop/README.md

 However this requires a package manager in the final image.
 There are ways to install via a package manager and copy the binaries and shared libraries into the runtime stage, but it gets messy fast.

 Instead, Chainguard lets you customise your images using the [Custom Assembly](https://edu.chainguard.dev/chainguard/chainguard-images/features/ca-docs/custom-assembly/) feature.
+See [Dockerfile.chainguard-multistage-cg-libs-ca](Dockerfile.chainguard-multistage-cg-libs-ca) for an example.

 ![Custom Assembly](custom_assembly.gif)